PASINSKI00/HackYeah2024/README.md

 </br>

-### How to upload changes to the Production environment
+### How to deploy changes to the Production environment
    - frontend

    ```bash